suaybyildiz/suaybyildiz/README.md

 - 👋 Hi, I’m @suaybyildiz
 - 👀 I’m interested in physics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me yldz24705@gmail.com

 <!---
 suaybyildiz/suaybyildiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.